hollydinkel/hollydinkel.github.io/_news/announcement_10.md

 related_posts: false
 ---

-I chaired the Rendezvous, Proximity Operations, and Docking sessions at the AAS/AIAA Space Flight Mechanics Meeting in Lihue, USA 🇺🇸
+I chaired the Rendezvous, Proximity Operations, and Docking sessions at the AAS/AIAA Space Flight Mechanics Meeting in Līhuʻe, USA 🇺🇸